Technical problem with Kela’s remote customer service More information

 How to apply for financial aid

-- Scan or take a photo of supporting documents and send them over the internet.
+- Scan or take a photo of supporting documents and send them online.

-- If you are in secondary education or in adult basic education, complete the application for financial aid (OT 1e) intended for students of vocational institutes, upper secondary schools and folk high schools.
+- If you are in secondary education or in adult basic education, complete the application for financial aid (OT 1e, PDF) intended for students of vocational institutes, upper secondary schools and folk high schools.

-- If you are in higher education, complete the application for financial aid (OT 2e) for students of universities and universities of applied sciences.
+- If you are in higher education, complete the application for financial aid (OT 2e, PDF) for students of universities and universities of applied sciences.

-- If you are completing a degree abroad, compete the application for financial aid (OT 3e) for students completing a degree abroad.
-Submit your application to any of Kela's customer service points.
+- If you are completing a degree abroad, complete the application for financial aid (OT 3e, PDF) for students completing a degree abroad.

 - If you are a permanent resident of the Åland Islands, apply to Ålands arbetskrafts- och studieservicemyndighet for financial aid.

 If you are in higher education and receive a study grant, you will automatically be given a government loan guarantee for a student loan.
-If you are in secondary education or in adult basic education, you can apply for a loan guarantee at the same time when you apply for a study grant and a housing supplement.
+If you are in secondary education or in adult basic education, you can apply for a loan guarantee at the same time when you apply for a study grant.
 Once you have been given a loan guarantee, you can apply for a student loan at a bank of your choice.

 Apply for financial aid when you have gained admission to a school.
 Kela is notified of admissions to Finnish universities and universities of applied sciences as well as to upper secondary school and institutes of vocational education that participate in the joint application system.
-If you attend one of these schools, you can apply for financial aid as soon as your school shows up on the precompleted online application for financial aid.
+If you attend one of these schools, you can apply for financial aid when your school shows up on the precompleted online application for financial aid.
 It will then be easier to complete the application and you will receive a decision sooner.
 However, you can still apply for student financial aid even if your place of study does not show in the online application.